IE-bank-team/ie-bank-infrastructure/modules/network/public-ip-address/README.md

 ### Parameter: `fqdn`

 The Fully Qualified Domain Name of the A DNS record associated with the public IP.
-This is the concatenation of the domainNameLabel and the regionalized DNS zuno.
+This is the concatenation of the domainNameLabel and the regionalized DNS zone.

 - Required: No
 - Type: string